zachvalenta/jvns.ca/content/post/2016-10-09-switching-to-hugo.markdown

 interesting (like I do, apparently).

 problem: Jekyll generated my site slowly.
 It took, like, 10 seconds!
 Who has time to wait for that!
 Seriously.
-My friends keep telling me that Hugo is really cool and it's in go and it will make my site generate in 0 seconds.
+My friends keep telling me that Hugo is really cool and it's in Go and it will make my site generate in 0 seconds.
 So I decided to give it an hour and see how far I'd get.
 I got like 80% there in an hour, and it only took 4 more hours to finish the remaining 20%.
 Not too bad!

+Also I got to delete a bunch of cruft in my website that I didn't understand.
+Now I never need to learn to understand it!

 ### julia's plan for migrating to Hugo